PierreGode/Linux-Active-Directory-join-script/README.md

 # Linux-Active-Directory-join-script By Pierre 2017-2020

-New: removed line failing SASL config and blocking user to update password.: investigation started 03/11 : For users beeing unable to update password please do a git pull and run option 4: Rejoin to fix.
+New: removed line failing SASL config and blocking user to update password.: investigation started 03/11 : For users beeing unable to update password please do a git pull and run option 4: Reauthenticate to fix.

 Supported OS's: Ubuntu 14-20 + mate, Debian ,Cent OS,Rasbian ,Fedora, Linux Mint, Kali and Elemantary OS